TITANIC HERO: Submitted: 02/10/12

 Photo credit: David Callahan

 James William Lester.
 Lost on Titanic.
 Aged 40 years.
 Great, Great Uncle to Denise D. Vanaria.
-Uncle to William James Lester, Denise’s maternal grandfather.
-Denise has been for many years & is presently working on further research & will soon have a dedication page on this site.
+Denise continues her research on the life of James & will soon have a dedication page on this site.